 2. Reeses (Hershey) – Reese the Movie: ASMR

-The Campaign: An integrated marketing campaign centered on a high quality piece of content that is relative to current trends.
-Goal of the campaign was to create a new point of interaction between the brand and consumers by aligning with a trend.
+The Campaign: An integrated marketing campaign centered on a high-quality piece of content that is relative to current trends.
+The goal of the campaign was to create a new point of interaction between the brand and consumers by aligning with a trend.

 The Platform(s): Social Media, Television, Website

 The Details: ASMR (Autonomous Sensory Meridian Response) is a top-trending style of video among YouTubers.
 Reese took note and created a digital marketing initiative to capitalize on the reach of this style of content.
 They enlisted the help of top ASMRtists on the platform (including Gigi ASMR & Matty Tingles) to create a full feature film with the Reese Product as the main attraction.
-This production quality piece of content was utilized in a cross platform integrated campaign.
-By aligning the brand with ASMR, Reese was able to secure high levels of earned media from interest in both the ASMR and non-ASMR community alike.
+This production-quality piece of content was utilized in a cross-platform integrated campaign.
+By aligning the brand with ASMR, Reese was able to secure high levels of earned media from an interest in both the ASMR and non-ASMR community alike.

 3. Adobe x Pantone – Glowing, Glowing, Gone